raphnet.net banner

-I found a few different shematics, but I chose the one which was the easiest to use from Linux(it works also with windows).
+I found a few different schematics, but I chose the one which was the easiest to use from Linux(it works also with windows).

 The version I chose is the Direct Pad Pro one.